-No salesy rubbish, just the best resources to learn Korean online — and they’re all free (or have a lot of free components).
+No salesy rubbish, these are just the best resources to learn Korean online — and they’re all free (or have a lot of free components).

 There are lots of lists on the internet of “best resources” for learning Korean, but they’re full of dead links, or just links to the same old tired apps that I have long felt (after decades of language study) are a waste of time.

 Yes, we think you should use a few apps we use for everything (like you can’t find a tutor without iTalki), but I want to put a legit list of Korean-specific tools, the likes of which are often recommended on Reddit’s /r/korean sub.

 We initially wrote this guide before arriving in Korea, but updated it after our three-month stint learning Korean more intensively.

 Like this guide to Korean language resources and want more in your inbox?
 Join our somewhat exclusive mailing list!